siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 total energy exactly.
 The apparent $4u$ paradox comes from treating two fully overlapped non-orthogonal contributions as though they still carried the same separately additive energies they had before recombination.

+This is one reason interference has often been spoken of as though a quantum of light could interfere only with itself.
+But the underlying mathematical fact is more general and more ordinary: whenever wave amplitudes combine coherently, the quadratic observables need not add term by term.

 The overlap itself is the effect.